dimaMachina/graphql-eslint/docs/rules/unique-directive-names-per-location.md

 A GraphQL document is only valid if all non-repeatable directives at a given location are uniquely named.

 > This rule is a wrapper around a `graphql-js` validation function.
-[You can find it's source code here](https://github.com/graphql/graphql-js/blob/main/src/validation/rules/UniqueDirectivesPerLocationRule.ts).
+[You can find its source code here](https://github.com/graphql/graphql-js/blob/main/src/validation/rules/UniqueDirectivesPerLocationRule.ts).